Watersheds Small Grants Program

 Successful applications support one or more of the goals outlined in the current Action Agendas (or work plans) of the watershed councils.
 Examples of successful past projects include volunteer riparian plantings, invasive species removal, stream clean-up events, nature-based education preK-16 such as nature-themed school camps, citizen science, outreach to shoreline property owners, rain garden installations, rain barrel workshops, and development of educational materials or purchase of equipment, signage or supplies for projects that benefit water quality or riparian habitat.

-Grants will be available in three watersheds: Chambers-Clover, KGI, and Puyallup.
-Only select the one watershed that applies to your project.
+Grants are available in three watersheds: Chambers-Clover, KGI, and Puyallup (within Pierce County boundaries only).
+Select the one watershed that applies to your project.
 View the individual council pages to your left to learn about past grantees, and priorities.
 The project should either be located in selected watershed or serve residents of selected watershed, or both.
 Applicants may submit more than one application per watershed, and similar projects taking place in different watersheds may be submitted.
 All watersheds offer grant awards up to $2,500 per grant proposal.
-Our goal is to have all grants awarded this spring and funds released in May in time for summer projects.

 If you have any questions about the application process, forms, or if you have a project idea that you'd like to get some feedback on before applying, please contact Krystal Kyer at (253) 798-2485 or email@example.com or Barbara Ann Smolko at (253) 798-6156 or firstname.lastname@example.org.